aleksejspopovs/chicraccoon/docs/image_format.md

 Layer data is compressed using Ross Williams' [LZRW3](https://web.archive.org/web/20170331101417/http://www.ross.net/compression/lzrw3.html), then padded with zeroes so that the total length is a multiple of 512.

-After decompression, layer data contains pixels represented in the same way as in thumbnails (but with no padding).
+After decompression, layer data contains raw pixels represented in almost row-major order.
+Quadruplets of adjacent pixels X, Y, Z, W are encoded as two bytes `ZW XY`, probably due to some endianness-related messup.

 The size of the image is not stored anywhere, but it is 600x700 for a full-size image.